NathanStangler/CSCI4707-GroupAssignment2/README.md

 The remaining entity scripts can be ran in any order.

 The relation scripts can be ran in any order after all of the entity scripts are ran.

+The Publisher entity from the ER diagram was changed to attributes within the BOOK entity.